Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: The Proposed Method

 \subsection{Search Space Partition}

-The transition probability is the key to theoretically investigating ENAS algorithms because it is the basis for understanding how the initial population progresses to the target population.
+The transition probability is the key to theoretically investigating ENAS algorithms.
+This is because it serves the the basis for understanding how the initial population progresses to the target population.
 In order to facilitate the analysis of transition probability, we intend to partition the search space into several subspaces according to some bases, e.g., fitness, distance, and so on.
-In the following, we first discuss the definition of the distance function, and then we consider the basis for partitioning the search space from two distinct aspects.
+In the following, we first discuss the definition of the distance function and then consider the basis for partitioning the search space from two distinct aspects.